commonpike/fairpost/docs/NewPlatform.md

 If your platform is not yet supported by Fairpost, you can write your own code to support it.

+The hardest part is possibly registering your instance of the app with the platform, to allow it to post on your (or your users) behalf.
+How that works depends on the platform; ymmv.

 ## Minimal setup

 To add support for a new platform, add a class to `src/platforms`